 M/s.
 Lacoste S.A. v.
 Devi Dayal and Another – Delhi District Court [November 29, 2018]

-The dispute arose between the Parties on the ground that the Defendant was using an identical mark to that of the Plaintiff’s registered mark “LACOSTE”.
-In the suit filed by the Plaintiff, the Court denied the grant of an injunction in favour of the Plaintiff.
-The Court examined the evidence filed by the Plaintiff and noted that the Plaintiff had failed to place any documentary evidence on record to prove infringement on of its registered mark by the Defendant.
+The dispute arose between the Parties on the ground that the Defendants were using a mark identical to that of the Plaintiff’s registered mark “LACOSTE”.
+The Court denied the grant of an injunction against Defendant No. 1, noting that the Plaintiff had failed to place any documentary evidence on record to prove infringement of its registered mark by Defendant No. 1.

 - Soon, trade names of drugs may be regulated

 - Cinefil Producers Performance Limited applies for registration as a copyright society in respect of cinematograph film works

 - Pay royalty as I hold the rights to my songs, says Ilayaraja